epics-docs/epics-docs/specs/IOCInit.rst

 #. initHookAfterDatabasePaused is announced.
 #.
 After logging a pause message, initHookAfterIocPaused is announced.

-Changing iocCore ﬁxed limits
+Changing iocCore fixed limits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following commands can be issued after iocCore is loaded to change
-iocCore ﬁxed limits.
+iocCore fixed limits.
 The commands should be given before any
 dbLoadDatabase commands.

 .. code ::

         callbackSetQueueSize(size)
         dbPvdTableSize(size)
         scanOnceSetQueueSize(size)
         errlogInit(buffersize)
         errlogInit2(buffersize, maxMessageSize)

 callbackSetQueueSize
 ^^^^^^^^^^^^^^^^^^^^

 Requests for the general purpose callback tasks are placed in a ring
-buﬀer.
-This command can be used to set the size for the ring buﬀers.
+buffer.
+This command can be used to set the size for the ring buffers.
 The
 default is 2000.
-A message is issued when a ring buﬀer overﬂows.
+A message is issued when a ring buffer over�ows.
 It
 should rarely be necessary to override this default.
 Normally the ring
-buﬀer overﬂow messages appear when a callback task fails.
+buffer over�ow messages appear when a callback task fails.

 dbPvdTableSize
 ^^^^^^^^^^^^^^